Infertility in Men

 - Decreasing stress

-- In vitro fertilization (IVF)—An egg is removed from the woman's body and mixed with sperm in a lab.
-The egg and sperm mixture or a 2-3 day old embryo is then placed in the uterus.
+- In vitro fertilization (IVF)—An egg is removed from the female's body.
+It is then mixed with sperm in a lab.
+The egg and sperm mixture is then put in the uterus.

-- Blastocyst intrafallopian transfer—An egg is removed from the woman's body.
+- Blastocyst intrafallopian transfer—An egg is removed from the female's body.
 The egg is injected with sperm and allowed to develop.
 It is later implanted into the uterus.

 - Intracytoplasmic sperm injection—A single sperm is injected into the egg.
-The resulting embryo can be implanted into the uterus or frozen for later use.
+The fertilized egg is put into the uterus or frozen for later use.

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.